 On August 30, 2005, the Commission questioned four senior Lebanese security and military officers, including the former heads of general security and military intelligence and the chief of the presidential guard.
 Following this questioning, Mr. Detlev Mehlis, the then-head of the Commission, declared that the four officers were suspects in the murder of Mr. Hariri and recommended that the Lebanese authorities arrest them.
-On September 3, 2005, the prosecutor general of the Republic issued arrest warrants against the four officers, who are currently under arrest.
+On September 3, 2005, the prosecutor general of the Republic issued arrest warrants against the four officers, who were released in April 2009 as described below.